-A Director candidate is evaluated by NRC based on the basic criteria established by the Committee from time to time before NRC recommends the candidate to the Board for its consideration.
+A Director candidate is evaluated by NRC based on the basic criteria established by the Committee from time to time before NRC recommends the candidate to the Board of Directors for its consideration.

 NRC takes into consideration many factors in evaluating Director candidates, including the individual’s educational and professional background, employment record, whether the individual has any special experience in a relevant area, possession of the required skill and qualification, personal accomplishments and such other factors it deems appropriate.
 The Board, based on the recommendation of the NRC, would evaluate and decide on the appointment of the proposed candidates.